josephcrowell/wn-passage-plugin/README.md

 # Passage plugin

-( Installation code : __kurtjensen.passage__ ) Requires ( __RainLab.User__ )
+( Installation code : __josephcrowell.passage__ ) Requires ( __Winter.User__ )
-This plugin adds a front end user group permission system to [OctoberCMS](http://octobercms.com).
+This plugin adds a front end user group permission system to [WinterCMS](http://wintercms.com).

-Download the plugin to the plugins directory and logout and log in back into October backend.
+Download the plugin to the plugins directory and logout and log in back into Winter backend.
 Go to the Passage Keys page via the side menu in users in the backend and add your permissions/keys.

 ###User Permision / Passage Key Entry######

-In the backend under Users (Rainlab.Users) you will find a sidemenu item called __"Passage Keys".__  This is where you enter your permission names and an optional description.
+In the backend under Users (Winter.Users) you will find a sidemenu item called __"Passage Keys".__  This is where you enter your permission names and an optional description.

 In the backend under Users you will find a button at the top called __"User Groups"__.
 Press button to see groups.
 When editing a group you will find check boxes at the bottom for each "Passage Key".
 This is where you assign permissions for each user group.

 ###User Variances######

-In the backend under Users (Rainlab.Users) you will find a sidemenu item called __"User Variances".__
+In the backend under Users (Winter.Users) you will find a sidemenu item called __"User Variances".__

 User variances allow you to add permission keys to individual users.
 You can also remove permission from users by adding a variance and unchecking the __Grant__ checkbox.